MAOA

 Brunner syndrome mostly affects males, but some females might have symptoms.

-As of 2022, at least 10 people in the world with Brunner syndrome have been described in medical research.
+As of 2025, about 23 people with MAOA-related syndrome have been identified in medical research.

 Support Resources